 Heat, probably fever: you may think you have an infection, a bug.
 If you have the other symptoms listed here, it’s probably not a bug.
 The fever will come and go, so you may feel hot then suddenly cold; you may sweat and if you do it may have a sour smell; possibly burnt, or frequently a rather sickly sweet smell, technically called ‘fragrant’.

 Thirst: with the heat comes thirst, and dryness.
-Curiously, however, you may not particularly want to drink – a common symptom when there is damp in your body.
+Curiously, however, you may not want to drink – a common symptom when there is damp in your body.

 Dizziness: this is because damp-heat gets into your ears.
 At least that’s the easy way to explain it.
 The proper explanation is more complicated and involves deficiency of Blood, Liver Yang, and heat causing internal Wind, depending on the exact nature of your symptoms.
 Let’s just call it damp-heat in your ears, messing up your vestibular apparatus.

 Ears – tinnitus: noises in your ears are probably loud and unpleasant.
 This comes from what Chinese Medicine calls Liver Yang.
 The more often you get tinnitus the more likely you will be to keep it.
 You can get it in a number of different ways, and Gallbladder Damp-Heat is just one of them.
-Try to get it treated early because in my experience once you've had it continuously for two years it involves something else (Kidney qi deficiency) and can be much harder to treat.
+Try to get tinnitus treated early because in my experience once you’ve had it continuously for two years it involves something else (Kidney qi deficiency) which can be harder to treat.